gravity-ui/uikit/src/components/Card/README.md

 - `clear`: no style will be applied.
 - `outlined`: applies thin border to highlight card content.
-- `filed`: fill in the card content.
+- `filed`: fills in the card content.
 - `raised`: applies a shadow to slightly lift the container.

 <!--LANDING_BLOCK